Bransblu/Brewery_Outdoor_Analysis/README.md

 ## Possible questions to answer

 - Is there a strong current correlation between breweries and outdoor clothing stores?
-- What is the growth potential for clothing store expansion based on brewery locations?
+- What is the potential market opportunity for clothing store expansion based on brewery locations?
-- What is the growth potential for brewery expansion based on outdoor clothing locations?
+- What is the potential market opportunity for brewery expansion based on outdoor clothing locations?

 ## Machine Learning Model